nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Appointments:

-* Switch to emergency only appointments or reduce the number of pre-booked appointments during the cut-over period and the Post Go Live week(s) - this is to ease the pressure on the staff but also to reduce the number of appointments that you will need to re-enter in Post Go Live

-* Schedule less slots in the rotas for the first couple of days post go-live if your clinicians are not familiar with the target supplier’s system
+* Put breather slots in the rotas for the first couple of days post go-live if your clinicians are not familiar with the target supplier’s system.
+Ensure that these slots are placed in the existing system rotas to enable transfer to the new system

-* Build rotas on the Deployment system before the cut-over
+* Build rotas on the test system before the cut-over.
+Don't put the rotas onto the existing system for further in advance than two weeks post go live with the new system as all booked appointments will need to be manually transferred

-* Avoid holding any special clinics such as Asthma Reviews in the week before, during and initial weeks after cut-over to again reduce pressure and re-entry
-* When you do have to book appointments you can book them in the old system, print it out and then keep a copy of it for re-entry after the ‘cut-over’.
+* If possible reschedule data rich chronic disease clinics so that these are not taking place during the cutover period.

 ### Consultations: